 - Nucleic acid manipulation: Stringent precautionary measures must be imposed to mitigate the risk of carry-over contamination of DNA.
 We recommend using DNase-free plasticware/reagents and working in a DNase-free area (Nucleases & Nucleic Acid Cleaner, Cat.
 No. MB483, or RNase & DNase Cleaner, Cat.
-No. MB463, can help remove DNases from surfaces and materials). - Handling instructions: - To help prevent any carry-over DNA contamination, you should assign independent areas for reaction set-up, PCR amplification and post-PCR gel analysis. - Thaw the NZY Taq II 2x Pink Master Mix on ice.
-Then, to guarantee uniformity of all its components, gently flick the tube before using. - Set up the PCR reaction on ice and add water first and the remaining components in the order specified in the Procedure described below.
+No. MB463, can help remove DNases from surfaces and materials). - Handling instructions: - To help prevent any carry-over DNA contamination, you should assign independent areas for reaction set-up, PCR amplification and post-PCR gel analysis. - Thaw the Supreme NZY Taq II 2x Pink Master Mix on ice.
+Then, to guarantee uniformity of all its components, gently flick the tube before using. - The PCR can be set up at room temperature.
+Add the template DNA in the last step.